Procedures for Handling Complaints

 A trained manager or the Complaints Officer are the only staff members who will respond to customers regarding their complaints.
 In the first instance, we will seek to resolve the complaint by the close of three business days after receipt of the complaint.
-Following an informal investigation, we will seek to make telephone contact with the customer and try to resolve the issue, while sending a summary resolution communication summarising all facts and determinations and providing the contact details of the Financial Ombudsman Service.
+Following an informal investigation, we will seek to make telephone contact with the customer and try to resolve the issue, while sending a summary resolution communication summarising all facts and determinations.

 If informal resolution proves insufficient (i.e., is not to the customer’s satisfaction), Lendable will follow the procedures below.